ESPersonnel/Skye-Weather-App/README.md

     - the description of the weather (cloudy, sunny)
     - the day's humidity
     - the wind speed.
+- The dark mode currently works except for the background.
 - Currently working on getting the date and time to function.

 ## Screenshots